jkomoros/boardgame/TUTORIAL.md

 		moves.AddForPhase(PhaseNormalPlay,
 			auto.MustConfig(
 				new(MoveCurrentPlayerHit),
-				moves.WithHelpText("The current player hits, drawing a card."), ),
+				with.HelpText("The current player hits, drawing a card."), ),
 			auto.MustConfig(
 				new(MoveCurrentPlayerStand),
-				moves.WithHelpText("If the current player no longer wants to draw cards, they can stand."), ),
+				with.HelpText("If the current player no longer wants to draw cards, they can stand."), ),
 			auto.MustConfig(
 				new(MoveRevealHiddenCard),
-				moves.WithHelpText("Reveals the hidden card in the user's hand"), moves.WithIsFixUp(true),
+				with.HelpText("Reveals the hidden card in the user's hand"), with.IsFixUp(true),
 			),
 			auto.MustConfig(
 				new(moves.FinishTurn),
-				moves.WithHelpText("When the current player has either busted or decided to stand, we advance to next player."), ),
+				with.HelpText("When the current player has either busted or decided to stand, we advance to next player."), ),
 		),//...
 	)